eugenioenko/interpreter/readme.md

 ### > [Try it out in playground!](https://eugenioenko.github.io/interpreter/)

 ## statements
-AtScript applications consist of a list of statements.
+AtScript code consist of a list of statements which will be interpreted by AtScript interpreter.

-- A statement can span single or multiple lines.
-- Statements expression, var, print and return use semicolon ";" as separator.
-- Multiple statements can occur on a single line but they have to be separated by a semicolon.
+A statement can be single or multiple lines.
+Statements *expression*, **var**, **print** and **return** use semicolon "**;**" as delimiters.
+Multiple statements can occur on a single line but they have to be separated by a semicolon.

+Expression, Var, Print and Return statements require a semicolon `;` at the end as delimiter;

-AtScript interpreter recognizes the following statements:
+AtScript interpreter at its current stage recognizes the following statements:

 #### Declaration
-- var
+- var: variable definition
-- function
+- function: function definition
-- class
+- class: class definition

 #### Control Flow
-- block
+- block: scope creation
-- if else
+- if else: conditional flow
-- return
+- return: exit from function

 #### Loop
 - while